STAT-31015-Winter-2021/Git-Tutorial/README.md

 # Github Code Submission Tutorial For STAT 31015

 The goal of the tutorial is to provide the necessary minimum information for successful code submissions.
 You can either submit your code via Github web user interface or *commit* your changes.
-If you are familiar with working with Git, feel free to skip this tutorial.
+If you are familiar with working with git, feel free to skip this tutorial.

 For any problems and further assistance, please contact our TAs.